 The amount of food you pack for the picnic will depend on the number of people who are coming along.
 You can use carrier baskets or panniers & rack trunks for bicycles to get the food to your chosen picnic site.
 The best picks for food include:

 - Drinks, However, I will advise you to avoid alcohol because you will be riding a bicycle.

-- If your dog is with bring a water cup for them and something for them to eat too 🙂
+- If your dog is with bring water bottle/dish for them and something for them to eat too 🙂

 Foods can be packed in reusable plastic bags which are airtight and secure.
 These packs are lightweight and occupy less space in your food basket or carrier bags.
 They also make great garbage bags to bring waste home if there are no trash cans in the area and they will help prevent ants from finding your picnic food.
-Don’;t forget the paper plates, napkins and silverware if needed.
-Wet wipes or a wash cloth that has been wet down and a squirt of soap added in a baggie is great for washing hands before and after eating.
+Don’t forget the paper plates, napkins and silverware if needed.
+Wet wipes or a washcloth that has been wet down and a squirt of soap added in a baggie are great for washing hands before and after eating.

 You can get simple straps that hold your folded picnic blanket securely beneath the bicycle seat or to your backpack.
 They also offer these awesome waterproof picnic blankets that even come with a bag.
-Find them on Amazon.
-I love the colors!
 If you don’t fancy sitting on the ground, plan your picnic where you know there and picnic tables available or at least a place to sit and relax.

 Handy Tools And Spares